Resources for Royal Oak Businesses

 Impacted by Covid-19

-Provided below is a list of resources and information for Royal Oak businesses during the COVID-19 (Coronavirus) outbreak.
-The city, DDA, and Chamber of Commerce are in constant communication with the economic development leadership at the state and county levels, and this page will be updated as more resources become available.
+Provided below is a list of resources and information for Royal Oak businesses during the COVID-19 outbreak.
+The city is in constant communication with leadership at the federal, state and county levels, and this page will be updated as more resources become available.

 OAKLAND COUNTY GRANTS